 - 5. Slide the new wiper blade into the holder until the tabs lock. - 6.
-Slide the new blade assembly onto the wiper arm.
+Front Windshield Wipers only: Slide the new blade assembly onto the wiper arm.
 Make sure it locks in place. - 7.
 Lower the wiper arm down against the windshield.